Binance Portfolio Redesign

 Personalize summary across all portfolio pages

 Introduced small, human touches like “you’ve been holding for 3 weeks — nice work” Instead of just showing numbers.
-It acknowledges behavior and gives subtle feedback, helping users stay aware of their habits over time.
+It acknowledges behavior and gives subtle feedback.

 The “idle money” nudge